OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/iot-hub/iot-hub-devguide-query-language.md

 GROUP BY properties.reported.telemetryConfig.status
 ```

-Hallo formele syntaxis voor GROUP BY is:
+De formele syntaxis voor de GROUP BY is:

 ```
 GROUP BY <group_by_element>